 Through a long relationship, we inherited a substantial amount of property from our old friend Mrs. Fong, including her restaurant.
 Her commercial property was already being managed by Nikko.
 It is something north of two hundred million dollars worth, plus the building housing the restaurant.
 We own other property in the hundred million neighborhood.
 All of it paid for, income streams are healthy.
 Janah, Nikko and I had accumulated another two hundred million in cash we appropriated from drug dealers we’d eliminated, which has grown to three hundred forty or fifty from Nikko, Sis and Mrs. Epstein handling the stocks and bonds.
 We’re filthy with money.
 (I call Susan Sis, because she and I closely resemble each other, she had me when she was fifteen.)

-Anti-aging prevents degenerative disease, but any of us could get cancer or have a heart attack, be in a fatal accident, or given the nature of our work, killed by a Shadow.
+Anti-aging prevents degenerative disease, some cancers, not all.
+Any of us could get cancer or have a heart attack, be in a fatal accident, or given the nature of our work, killed by a Shadow.